-4.4.4 Trusted domains
+4.5.4 Trusted domains

-All URLs used to access your Nextcloud server must be whitelisted in your 'config.php' file, under the 'trusted_domains' setting.
-Users are allowed to log into Nextcloud only when they point their browsers to a URL that is listed in the 'trusted_domains' setting.
+All URLs used to access your Nextcloud server must be whitelisted in your config.php file, under the trusted\domains setting.
+Users are allowed to log into Nextcloud only when they point their browsers to a URL that is listed in the trusted\domains setting.
+This is not a list of allowed client-side domains or IP addresses.
 You may use IP addresses and domain names.
 A typical configuration looks like this: